STAGES OF ENGLISH LANGUAGE DEVELOPMENT

 Instructional Strategies

 • Listening: Use graphic organizers for note-taking.
 Provide outlines of lectures.
 Encourage active listening by asking clarifying questions.
 Use videos and audio recordings with transcripts.
-This text is added to ensure the list item is long enough to wrap for testing.

 • Speaking: Provide sentence starters and stems for academic discussions.
 Engage in cooperative learning tasks that require speaking.
 Encourage students to elaborate on their ideas.
 Allow for think-pair-share activities.